madbeardman/fgmgt-world-generator-frontend/README.md

 All files are saved to the local `output/` folder:

-- `Spinward Marches Worlds.xml` — primary data file
+- `db.xml` — raw XML used inside `.mod` files
 - `definition.xml` — module metadata
-- `Spinward Marches Worlds Module.mod` — zipped `.mod` archive for use in Fantasy Grounds
+- `Spinward Marches Worlds Module.mod` — zipped `.mod` archive
+- `Spinward Marches systems.txt` — plain system list (only for `system` format)

 ---

 ## 🛠️ Development Notes

-- This project uses dynamic API calls to `https://travellermap.com/data/{sector}/{subsector}/sec`
+- Uses `fetch` to pull data from: `https://travellermap.com/data/{sector}/{subsector}/sec`
+- Sector list pulled from: [`/api/universe?milieu=M1105&tag=Official&requireData=1`](https://travellermap.com/api/universe?milieu=M1105&tag=Official&requireData=1)
+- Sector names are cached in `localStorage` for 30 days
+- You can force-refresh sector list by clicking the ♻️ icon
-- Uses `archiver` to create `.mod` files — install it with:
+- Uses `archiver` to build `.mod` files

+To install `archiver` if needed:

 ```bash
 pnpm add archiver
 ```

-- The web frontend calls an internal API at `/api/generate-stream` which invokes the `buildSector()` function in Node.

 ---

 ## 🧙 Fantasy Grounds Instructions

-1. Copy the generated `.mod` file into your Fantasy Grounds `modules/` folder.
+1. Copy the `.mod` file to your Fantasy Grounds `modules/` directory.
-2. Launch Fantasy Grounds and load the module in your campaign.
+2. Launch Fantasy Grounds and open your campaign.
-3. Your sector should now be available for use!
+3. Enable the module via the Library → Modules window.
+4. Navigate to the Worlds category to browse the data.

 ---